Dan Fisher (volleyball): Pittsburgh

 In 2013, Fisher was named the head coach for the women's volleyball team at Pittsburgh.
 When Fisher took the helm at Pittsburgh, they were not a program in contention for national rankings and had not reached an NCAA Tournament since 2004.

 In his first season, the Panthers began to show strength as they took then-No. 22 Purdue to five sets.
 He guided Pittsburgh to its highest totals in the following categories since 2009: hitting percentage (.230), kills/set (13.27), total kills (1725), assists/set (12.58), total assists (1635) and total aces (208) The Panthers chipped away for the next couple of seasons and reached the NCAA Tournament in 2016, their first trip since 2004.
 Then, Fisher led the Panthers to three straight ACC conference titles in 2017, 2018, and 2019.
 In 2020, despite the Panthers finishing 3rd in conference play, they advanced to the NCAA Elite Eight, the program's highest ever finish.

 In 2021, Fisher led Pittsburgh to the first NCAA final four appearance in school history.
 The team defeated UMBC, Penn State, Kansas, and Purdue leading up the final four before losing to Nebraska by a score of 3–1.
 Pittsburgh finished the season with a 30–4 record.

-In 2022, Pittsburgh was the Co-ACC champions with Louisville, going 17–1 in conference play and advanced to its second straight NCAA final four, eliminating defending 2021 NCAA champion Wisconsin in the elite eight.
+In 2022, Pittsburgh was the Co-ACC champions with Louisville, going 17–1 in conference play and advanced to its second straight NCAA final four, eliminating defending 2021 NCAA champion Wisconsin in the Elite Eight.

+In 2023, Pitt shared the ACC Championship with Florida State, going 16–2 in conference play and advanced to its third consecutive NCAA Final Four.
+The Panthers defeated Louisville in a reverse sweep win the Elite Eight.

+In 2024, Pitt began the year with an undefeated 15–0 record (going 45–1 in sets played) and again won the ACC championship, this time outright with a 19–1 record.
+Despite their first loss to SMU in five sets on October 12, Pitt remained the top ranked team in the country for the remainder of the regular season.
+For the fourth straight time, Fisher led the team to the 2024 NCAA final four, after defeating Morehead State, Oklahoma, Oregon, and Kentucky.
+Pitt, the overall top seed, would be denied a chance to play for a title after losing to conference foe Louisville in four sets.
+Fisher was named the 2024 AVCA Division I National Coach of the Year.